-The Joint Committee shall prepare [on an annual basis or] as requested by the Council, a System Quality Report for review by the Open Meeting of the Council.
+The Joint Committee shall prepare, as requested by the Council, a System Quality Report for review by the Open Meeting of the Council.
 The Report shall address:

-- the past-year of System operations, including relevant statistics on the System performance and availability; - the detailed current status of the System, including a list of non-conformities to performance objectives and quality requirements; - the adequacy and effectiveness of monitoring and reporting tools and procedures; and - the actions agreed by the Joint Committee to address the identified non-conformities of the System elements.
+- the past-year of System operations, including relevant statistics on the System performance and availability; - the detailed current status of the System, including a list of non-conformities to performance objectives and quality requirements; - the adequacy and effectiveness of monitoring and reporting tools and procedures; and - the actions agreed by the Joint Committee to address the identified non conformities of the System elements.